bkoz/docker-alfresco/README.md

 # OpenShift

-Running the alfresco container on OpenShift requires the anyuid SCC.
+Running the alfresco container on OpenShift requires the anyuid security context constraint (SCC).

 As the cluster admin, run the following to grant the anyuid scc to authenticated users.
 ```